prajun7/aha-moments/README.md

 ```

 - Alter table to add a column
+> ALTER table is used to change the table, like add column, rename column, drop column ...

 ```sh
 ALTER TABLE table_name ADD column_name VARCHAR (255) NOT NULL DEFAULT 'default_name' AFTER some_column_name;
 ```